🕵️♀️ Dealing with Safari Incognito Mode: Authentication Gotchas and Workarounds with Auth0

 });

-This way, you keep loginWithPopup() in the synchronous call path of the click event.
+Ugly but it works. loginWithPopup() stays in the direct call path of the click.

 export function handleLoginReload() {